Privacy statement LessonUp B.V.

 Use of LessonUp application: If you make use of our application(s), we will process the following data:

-- Students: login details, name, school, grade or class, assignments completed and results (including the date on which an assignment was completed and how much time was spent to complete the assignment).
+- Students: login details, name, school, grade or class.
 Students can only use the application after receiving an invitation from their teacher.

 - Teachers: login details, lessons completed (if these contain personal data).